sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 ![]({{root_url}}/images/custom_fields_3.png "See Your New Custom Field")

+{% info %}
+You can have up to 100 custom fields of each type.
+{% endinfo %}

 To create a new custom field, simply click the “create new field” button at the top of the page.
 You will then see the “add new custom field” form, where you can add in the data about your custom field.

 ![]({{root_url}}/images/custom_fields_2.png "Add New Custom Field")